Mrs Lindsay Carling – Faculty Leader

-Mr Shaun Clarke, Teacher of Design and Technology
+Mr Jonathan Turner – Teacher of Design & Technology

-Mr Gary Morrissey, Teacher of Technology and Enterprise
+Mr Gary Morrissey – Teacher of Design & Technology and Computing

-The Technology and Enterprise faculty is made up of nine main subject areas: Business Studies, Computing, Construction, Engineering, Enterprise, Food and Nutrition, ICT, Product Design and Textiles.
+The Technology and Enterprise faculty is made up of the following main subject areas: Business Studies, Computing, Construction, Engineering, Food and Nutrition, ICT and Design Technology.
 We aim to provide students with the opportunity to be technological, enterprising, creative, innovative and learn practical skills under the STEM vision.

 Students in our college will be the innovators, entrepreneurs, leaders and citizens of the next millennium and we aim to equip them to be able to cope with rapid, technological changes.
 Alongside this, students are encouraged to pursue goals of self-esteem and personal responsibility.
 Above all, we hope that students at High Tunstall College of Science find Technology and Enterprise ‘inventive and fun’ both whilst they are studying now and during their later life experiences.

 As the STEM agenda suggests technology subjects and skills are the future for our young people.